Vote in the 2019 APA/AICP Elections

 Balloting is now open through August 15.
 APA has partnered with Survey & Ballot Systems to administer the 2019 APA/AICP consolidated election.
 If you are not already logged in to the APA website, you will be asked to log in using your APA username and password to access your personalized ballot.

 APA Board and AICP Commission

-APA Board of Directors positions up for election in 2019 include: APA President-Elect, Board Director At Large, Board Director At Large (focused for a minority member), Board Director Region 2, Board Director Region 3, Board Director Region 4.
+Two individuals have been slated for each of the following APA Board positions: APA President-Elect, Board Director At Large, Board Director At Large (focused for a minority member), Board Director Region 2, Board Director Region 3, Board Director Region 4.

-The following APA chapters are participating in the election with a variety of volunteer roles: Alaska, Arizona, California, Colorado, Georgia, Hawaii, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, National Capital Area, Nebraska, New Jersey, North Carolina, Northern New England, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Washington, Western Central, Wisconsin.
+The following APA chapters are participating in the consolidated elections this year: Alaska, Arizona, California, Colorado, Georgia, Hawaii, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, National Capital Area, Nebraska, New Jersey, North Carolina, Northern New England, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Washington, Western Central, and Wisconsin.

-These divisions are taking part in this consolidated election: Federal Planning, Hazard Mitigation and Disaster Recovery, Housing and Community Development, Latinos and Planning, LGBTQ, New Urbanism, Private Practice, Sustainable Communities, Transportation (a bylaws update).
+These divisions are taking part in this consolidated election: City Planning & Management Division, Federal Planning, Hazard Mitigation and Disaster Recovery, Housing and Community Development, Latinos and Planning, LGBTQ, New Urbanism, Private Practice, and Sustainable Communities.

 Student Representatives Council (SRC)

-Positions available to current APA student members in this election include SRC Chair (an APA Board Director), SRC Regional Representative Region 2; SRC Regional Representative Region 3, SRC Regional Representative Region 4.
+Appearing on the consolidated election ballot, available to current APA student members, in this election include: SRC Chair (an APA Board Director), SRC Regional Representative Region 2; SRC Regional Representative Region 3, and SRC Regional Representative Region 4.